The syzygy distinguisher: The distinguisher

 Observe that for random codes of dimension $k$, if the conditions in Heuristic~\ref{heurdef} are satisfied, we expect $\beta_{r-1,r}=\left(\frac{k(k+1)}{r}-n\right)^+\binom{k-1}{r-2}$.
 Thus the distinguisher succeeds when this value is smaller than $\beta_{r-1,r}^*$, or equivalently when \beq n\geq \left\lceil\frac{k(k+1)}{r}-\frac{\beta_{r-1,r}^*-1}{\binom{k-1}{r-2}}\right\rceil. \eeq When $r=2$, this gives the distinguishability threshold of the square code distinguisher of~\cite{FGOPT13}.
 Using syzygies of higher degree $r$ allows to make the term $\frac{k(k+1)}{r}$ smaller and reach a broader range of parameters.

-We compared our new distinguisher (in this basic version) with the one from~\cite{AC:CouMorTil23}, on the very same examples taken from this reference: $\Gop^{\text{irr}}_{4,4,4}$ and $\Gop^{\text{irr}}_{2,6,3}$.
-Results can be found at the end of the Supplementary material.
+In the following paragraphs we compare our new distinguisher (in this basic version) with the one from~\cite{AC:CouMorTil23}, on the very same examples taken from this reference: $\Gop^{\text{irr}}_{4,4,4}$ and $\Gop^{\text{irr}}_{2,6,3}$.
 In both cases, we improve the distinguishability threshold.
-Interestingly, for $\Gop^{\text{irr}}_{4,4,4}$, this improved threshold is the one given by \eqref{seuil_dist} (with $r=r_{\max}^*=4$), i.e. the conditions in Heuristic~\ref{heurdef} are always met.
+Interestingly, for $\Gop^{\text{irr}}_{4,4,4}$, this improved threshold is the one given by \eqref{seuil_dist} (with $r=\rmax=4$), i.e. the conditions in Heuristic~\ref{heurdef} are always met.
 On the other hand, for $\Gop^{\text{irr}}_{2,6,3}$, the conditions in Heuristic~\ref{heurdef} are the limiting factor (but still improving over \cite{AC:CouMorTil23}).

 A general description of the set of distinguishable parameters is complicated, as it has to encompass both \eqref{seuil_dist} and the conditions in the heuristic.
 However, a very interesting phenomenon will appear in the asymptotic analysis: all these constraints will be automatically satisfied, i.e. asymptotically all parameters will become distinguishable.